 User risk policy evaluates all active risks events for specific user, creates risk level and then applies mitigation steps, depending how access controls and conditions on the policy are set.
-For example, level of created risk is a condition and can be Low (and above), Medium (and above) and High.
+For example, level of created risk is a condition and can be Low, Medium, or High.
 Access controls could then, based on the risk level value, either block the user from signing-in or allow it but require multi-factor authentication or a password change.

 Sign-in policy evaluates user’s sign-ins in a real-time and offline and similarly to user risk policy, applies mitigation steps, again depending on risk level and its value, and configured access controls which are same for both policy types.